James Barnor: Exhibitions

 In 2007, the interest taken in his work by Nana Oforiatta Ayim led to Barnor's first show; he has said: "She was the first curator/ writer to organize a show of my work, and she is the first one who suggested I should do a book."
-From 24 April to 24 June 2007 the exhibition entitled Mr Barnor's Independence Diaries took place at the Black Cultural Archives (BCA), curated by Oforiatta-Ayim, as part of BCA's Ghana Jubilee Season.
+From 24 April to 24 June 2007, the exhibition entitled Mr Barnor's Independence Diaries took place at the Black Cultural Archives (BCA), curated by Oforiatta-Ayim, as part of BCA's Ghana Jubilee Season.

 In spring 2010, Barnor's first US exhibition was presented by Autograph ABP in association with the W. E. B. Du Bois Institute in Boston at the Rudenstine Gallery, Hutchins Center for African & African American Research, Harvard University.

 The first major solo retrospective exhibition of Barnor's photographs, Ever Young: James Barnor, was mounted at Rivington Place in London from September to November 2010, curated by Renée Mussai of Autograph ABP's Archive and Research Centre.
 Documenting life in Ghana from the late 1940s to 1950s, and African life during London's "Swinging Sixties" (famous faces include Muhammad Ali, who defended his world heavyweight title against Brian London at Earl's Court in 1966) as well as later decades, the exhibition received wide and favourable coverage within the UK media.
 As one reviewer noted, "The pictures have become slices of history, documenting race and modernity in the post-colonial world."
-For art historian Kobena Mercer, "Barnor captures the mood of a nation on the cusp of self-determination....
-Cutting across the divide between periphery and metropolis, Barnor’s images suggest that 'Africa' has never been a static entity, confined to the boundaries of geography, but has always had a diasporic dimension....
+For art historian Kobena Mercer, "Barnor captures the mood of a nation on the cusp of self-determination ...
+Cutting across the divide between periphery and metropolis, Barnor's images suggest that 'Africa' has never been a static entity, confined to the boundaries of geography, but has always had a diasporic dimension ...

 The rediscovery of Barnor's images today reveals how photographs have a diasporic life of their own.
 By virtue of mechanical reproduction, which undercuts the distinction between the original and the copy, photographs are vulnerable to a process of decontextualisation – making them orphans, thrown into the world without a fixed 'home'.
-But in the research process of retrieval and reassembly that has unified Barnor’s disparate images into a holistic body of work, we have a kind of homecoming in which previously orphaned images are given a second life."
+But in the research process of retrieval and reassembly that has unified Barnor's disparate images into a holistic body of work, we have a kind of homecoming in which previously orphaned images are given a second life."

 The exhibition was subsequently shown at the South African National Gallery in Cape Town in 2011.
 Ever Young: James Barnor also toured to Impressions Gallery, Bradford, exhibited from 5 July to 31 August 2013.

-In August 2012, the show Another London: International Photographers Capture London Life 1930–1980 at Tate Britain included work by Barnor, with his 1967 photograph of BBC World Service reporter "Mike Eghan at Piccadilly Circus, London" featuring on the cover of the catalogue.
+In August 2012, the show Another London: International Photographers Capture London Life 1930–1980 at Tate Britain included work by Barnor, with his 1967 photograph of BBC World Service reporter Mike Eghan (1936–2025) – titled "Mike Eghan at Piccadilly Circus, London" – featuring on the cover of the catalogue.
+A copy of the photograph is held in the UK government art collection at 10 Downing Street.